eISSN: 2707-2797

 Naoufal Elghoul, Abdeloihab Jaafar

 PAMJ-CM.
 2019; 1:41.
-Published 05 Dec 2019 | doi:10.11604/pamj-cm.2019.1.41.20846
+Published 05 Dec 2019 | DOI: 10.11604/pamj-cm.2019.1.41.20846

 A 54-years-old man referred to our medical center for intermittent pain of his left elbow.
 On arrival, during the medical history taking, he reported neither old trauma of the left elbow nor weight loss.
 Physical examination of the elbow showed neither limitation of movements nor evidence of a palpable mass nor soft tissue swelling.
 X-rays of the elbow showed a cystic lesion in the distal humeral metaphysis.
 We performed a computed tomographic scan of the arm, which demonstrated a well-defined fat density intramedullary lesion within the distal metaphysis of the right humerus without signs of cortical destruction or periosteal reaction.
 Completed T1-weighted Magnetic Resonance images revealed an intramedullary lesion with an equal signal intensity to subcutaneous fat.
 T2-weighted images also showed a high signal intramedullary lesion similar to subcutaneous fat.
 According to the typical imaging findings, a symptomatic intraosseous lipoma was suspected prompting the patient to undergo surgery for curettage and bone grafting.
 The patient´s initial postoperative course was uncomplicated and so he was discharged with an oral analgesic to be reviewed in two weeks with x-ray control of the left elbow.
 The histopathological findings confirmed the intraosseous lipoma of the humerus.
 At the last follow-up of three years, the patient showed no pain and no recurrence of the bone lesion.

-Corresponding author
+Corresponding Author

 Naoufal Elghoul, Orthopedic Surgery and Traumatology, Department of Orthopedic Surgery and Traumatology, Military Hospital Mohammed V (HMIMV), Faculty of Medicine and Pharmacy, Mohammed V University of Rabat, Morocco (naoufal.elghoul@gmail.com)

-Articles published in PAMJ-CM are Open Access and distributed under the terms of the Creative Commons Attribution 4.0 International (CC BY 4.0).
+Articles published in PAMJ Clinical Medicine are Open Access and distributed under the terms of the Creative Commons Attribution 4.0 International (CC BY 4.0).

-The PAMJ - Clinical Medicine (ISSN: 2707-2797) is a subsidiary of the Pan African Medical Journal.
+The PAMJ Clinical Medicine (ISSN: 2707-2797) is a product of the PAMJ.
 The contents of this journal is intended exclusively for professionals in the medical, paramedical and public health and other health sectors.